TienSFU25/2650-weekly-exercises/w5/README.md

 https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/

 ### Note for Windows folks
-If you are on Windows, you'll need to install WSL
+If you are on Windows, you have three options

+#### Install WSL
 https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-windows/

 Press the Windows key, run "Ubuntu" and start `redis-server`

 ![image](https://github.com/TienSFU25/2650-weekly-exercises/assets/10173141/04c82c4a-5bf6-4e17-b3f9-5491bd4fcc86)

-This should make Redis available on port `6379`.
-Skip to the section `Connect Express with Redis` below and things should work
+This should make Redis server available on port `6379`.

 **If you want to write code in the Ubuntu subsystem** remember that Ubuntu is a "subsystem" on its own, that just happens to sit in the Windows OS.
 All your node versions, npm versions would be different.